RaihanRafi01/Finance-Management/README.md

 ###  Clone the Repository

-Open your terminal and clone the repository:
+- Open your terminal and clone the repository:

 https://github.com/RaihanRafi01/Finance-Management.git

+- Install Dependencies